-The Super Guarantee (SG) has been scheduled to increase to 10% (previously 9.5%) on 1 July 2021 however, Mr Frydenberg has stated that in recent months a decision will be made in the May 2021 Budget as the Federal Government is yet to commit to the increase.
+The Super Guarantee (SG) has been scheduled to increase to 10% (previously 9.5%) on 1 July 2021.
+However, Mr Frydenberg has stated in recent months, that a decision will be made in the May 2021 Budget as the Federal Government is yet to commit to the increase.

-An employer contribution or an SG for short is required by your employer to make into a nominated super fund on your behalf.
-The SG is part of the payment you obtain from your employer.
+Your employer is required to make a contribution on your behalf, into a nominated fund.
+This employer contribution, or SG for short, is part of the payment you obtain from your employer.

-Currently, the rate for an SG payment by your employer is 9.5%, set to increase to 10% on 1 July 2021.
+Currently, the rate for a SG payment by your employer is 9.5%, set to increase to 10% on 1 July 2021.

-The SG rate to increase to 10%, was originally to increase years ago in 2015, but the government delayed in the increase to slow the gradual increases in the rate.
+The SG increase to 10%, was originally set to rise in 2015, but the government delayed the increase to slow the gradual increment in the rate.

 Your employer must pay the SG if you are the following: